minhquan23102000/NLP_NER_ON_RESUME/README.md

 # NLP_NER_ON_RESUME
 Using spacy transformer to train NER model on resume dataset

+# Note
+This is a labotory to known how to build a ner model on resume dataset.
+To build a extract system that meet the actual needs is need much more steps of combination of algorithm such as rule-base matching, regular expressions, etc. You can view more detail in application branch of this repo.

 # Demo
 ### Run on terminal after train spacy ner model
 ```cmd